 1. Fateh Hyder:

-Lord Valentia says of him, "Futty Hyder, the eldest, but illegitimate son, has twelve or fourteen children.
-He, as well as his next three brothers, have Rs.
+Lord Valentia's account of Fateh Hyder, 'the eldest but illegitimate son', reveals that he has a large family of twelve or fourteen children.
+"Futty Hyder, as well as his next three brothers, have Rs.
 50,000 each per annum; a much larger sum than he really received during his father's life-time, though he was nominally in possession of a larger jagir.
 Yet probably he has lost more than any by the deposing of his family; for although Tipu certainly did not intend him to succeed to the throne, yet, as he was the only one known to the troops and was by no means unpopular, it seems likely that he could have seized the succession.
 Futty Hyder conducts himself with the utmost propriety".
-Fateh Hyder is said to have closely resembled his father Tipu Sultan.

-Fateh Hyder accompanied his father constantly during the 3rd Anglo-Mysore war.
-He had distinguished himself in the relief of Gurramkonda.
-He died in July 30, 1815, at Russapugly, near Calcutta.
+Fateh Hyder died on July 30, 1815, at Russapugly, Calcutta.
 His death is thus recorded in the Calcutta Gazette of August 3, 1815.
 'Futtih Hydur, the eldest son of the late Tippoo Sultan, died at Russapugla, last Sunday morning.
-The funeral was attended by Colonel Hawkins, who has charge of the Mysore Princes, John Eliot, Esquire, and a great number of Natives.
+The funeral was attended by Colonel Hawkins, who has charge of the Mysore Princes, John Eliot, Esquire, and a great number of Natives'.

 2. Abdul Khaliq:

-8. Ghulam Muhammad or Gholam Mohammed (1795-1872):
+8. Ghulam Muhammad (1795-1872):

-Prince Ghulam Muhammad built the famous Tipu Sultan Mosque in Dharmatala, Calcutta in 1842.
-He was for many years a Government pensioner and was created a Knight Commander of the Star of India.
+Ghulam Muhammad built the famous Tipu Sultan Mosque in Dharmatala, Calcutta in 1842.
+He served as a Government pensioner for many years and was bestowed with the prestigious title of Knight Commander of the Star of India.
 In 1854, he visited England.

-Others were Surur-ud-din or Sarwar-ud-din, Jami-ud-din and Munir-ud-din.
+The remaining three Princes were Surur-ud-din or Sarwar-ud-din, Jami-ud-din and Munir-ud-din.